For Teens and Parents of Teens

 Remember that these lists are only suggestions.
 We strongly recommend that you review the entire list of workshops to find the ones that suit you best.

 During high school and after, learn on your own and earn college credit (and a degree) for what you know by taking CLEP and other exams and completing distance learning courses.
 Resources to prepare for tests.
 Test taking strategies.
-Speaker earned 140 credits and a degree this way.
+Presenter earned her bachelor’s degree this way.

 Discover creative ways parents and teens can work together to design a curriculum tailored to a teen’s goals, interests, and strengths.
 Find resources, ideas, and ways teens and parents can enjoy each other and avoid the typical teen stereotype.
 Make homeschooling high school a rich and rewarding adventure.